 '''

-result = 5 fact(4) [1]
+result = 5 fact(4)

 '''

-Now, fact (4) is called to get 4 \ fact(3).
-Substituting this in equation [1], we get fact (3) again is called to get 3 \ fact (2) and so on till we get fact (1) which will be returned as 1.
-Therefore, we get factorial 5 as 5 x 4 x 3 x 2 x 1.
+Now, fact (4) is called to get 4 fact(3.)
+Substituting this in equation [1], we get fact (3) again is called to get 3 fact(2) and so on till we get fact(1) which will be returned as 1.
+Therefore, we get factorial $5 \text{ as } 5 \times 4 \times 3 \times 2 \times 1$.
 Such repetitive calling of the same function is called recursion.
 The calls are recursive calls.
 The result and function fact has been declared to be of type long so as to take care of large numbers.
 If the fact function were not called repeatedly, the program size would have become very large.
 Thus, recursion keeps the program size small but understanding recursion is not easy.
 If the program can be visualized as recursive, it will result in compact code.
 Recursive functions can easily become infinite loops.
-Therefore, the functions should have a statement with if so that the program will definitely terminate.
-In the factorial program, assume for a moment that the first statement in fact function is absent.
+Therefore, the function is absent.
 Then we have to end the program only when n becomes 1.
 What will happen, if by chance, n is entered as a negative number?
 The program will get into an endless loop.
 Therefore, to avoid such eventualities, you can either have a statement as follows: